 The result

-The combination of prototypes, specifications, Claude Code with skills, hooks, agents and sub-teams, test-driven development, and continuous integration produces software that is delivered in weeks rather than months, costs 80–90% less than traditional development, and arrives with comprehensive test coverage and consistent code quality from day one.
+The combination of Claude Code, prototypes, specifications and examples produces software that is delivered in days or weeks rather than months, costs 80–90% less than traditional development, and arrives with comprehensive test coverage and consistent code quality from day one.

-It is not magic.
-It is a well-engineered process that uses the best available tools in a disciplined way, guided by decades of experience in building commercial software.
+As a seasoned developer, steeped in the old ways of coding, being AI-powered still feels like a superpower.
+However it is a well-engineered process that uses the best available tools in a disciplined way, guided by decades of experience in building commercial software.
 The AI handles the volume and velocity of coding.
-Our team handles the thinking, the quality, and the relationship with your business.
+The team handles the thinking, the quality, and the relationship with your business.
 Your team will spend less time and money working with us on the project and can focus on user acceptance and migration.

 If you would like to see this process in action, get in touch.
 We are always happy to walk through how we would approach your specific project.